 - Including GST on wages or superannuation.
 Yes, you need to record wages in your BAS as amounts paid to your employees but they are not subject to GST.
 Same goes for super, it’s a BAS excluded payment.

 - Claiming GST on overseas purchases.
 Even if there is tax on overseas purchases, you can’t always claim them (VAT and the likes, sometimes they’re even called GST like ours).
 There are only some cases that you can, like on digital services/products.
 The only way to know is grab your invoice and check if they have a valid ABN and if that ABN is registered for GST.
 Sometimes they only have an ARN which means you can’t.

 Are you making any of these common mistakes?
 Don’t worry, you’re most definitely not alone!
-Feel free to join my Accounted For You Numbers Club group on Facebook to learn more about GST and increase your knowledge business/number related things.
+Dive over and take a listen to my podcast Your Bookkeeping Matters, to learn more about GST and increase your knowledge business/number related matters.